khandmo/resume_projects/querier/DESIGN.md

 STRUCTURES:

-Two distinct structures are used: the doubleCounters and the scoreCheck.
+Two unique structures are used: the doubleCounters and the scoreCheck.

 doubleCounters is an object that holds two counters for the sake of easy modification through existing iterate functions for the hashtable and counter data